-All employees now have a statutory right to ask their employer for a change to their contractual terms and conditions of employment to work flexibly provided they have worked for their employer for 26 weeks continuously at the date the application is made.
-An employee can only make one statutory request in any 12-month period.
+Since 30 June 2014, employees have a statutory right to request that their employer change their contractual terms and conditions of employment to work flexibly, provided they have worked for their employer for 26 weeks continuously at the date the application is made.
+An employee can only make one statutory request in any 12 month period.
 Employees who have been employed for less than 26 weeks, agency workers and office holders do not have a statutory right to request flexible working.

-Before 30 June 2014, the right to request flexible working only applied to the parents of children under 17 or 18 in the case of parents of disabled children and to those caring for an adult.
+Previously, the right only applied to the parents of children under 17 (or 18 for parents of disabled children) or to those caring for an adult.